felixarntz/felixarntz-mu-plugins/README.md

 ## Included features

 Each feature is implemented within a single MU plugin file.
 Note that the features definitely vary in how opinionated there are, so please use and adjust to taste.
+Even I myself am not using all of these features for every site, so I encourage you to pick and choose what works for you.

 | MU plugin feature | Description | Config variables |
 | ----------------- | ----------- | ---------------- |